YaweiZhao/VRKM_sofia-ml/readme.md

 # Introduction
-#### This is the source code of our submission named "Large-scale k-means clustering via variance reduction".
-We propose a variance reduced k-means clustering method: VRKM.
+#### This is the source code of the variance reduced k-means clustering methods.
 It is implemented based on a packet: sofia-ml (http://code.google.com/p/sofia-ml).

 # Source code